Bob Good: Tenure

 On March 1, 2022, Good said he would not attend President Joe Biden's State of the Union address: "President Biden subjected the country to life-altering mandates for over a year.
 I will not submit to an unnecessary COVID test to attend a State of the Union only to hear this president whisper through a speech that will inevitably fail to take responsibility for the tremendous damage he has and continues to cause to our country."

-In August 2022, Good's Democratic opponent, Josh Throneburg, challenged him to a debate.
-As of August 15, 2022, Good had not responded to the challenge.

-In 2022, Good was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
+In September 2022, Good was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+In March 2024, Good signed a letter, along with nine other members, to the House Committee on Agriculture opposing the inclusion of the Ending Agriculture Trade Suppression (EATS) Act which aims to restrict states' ability to regulate agricultural products produced in other states.

 Good has been a supporter of efforts to impeach President Joe Biden.
 During the 117th United States Congress, Good was co-sponsor of three resolutions to impeach President Biden.
 Good also co-sponsored a resolution to impeach Vice President Kamala Harris and another resolution to impeach Secretary of Homeland Security Alejandro Mayorkas.
 During the 118th Congress, Good cosponsored another resolution to impeach Mayorkas.

+As of the 117th Congress, Good voted with President Joe Biden's stated position 2.7% of the time according to a FiveThirtyEight analysis.
+He supported the removal of Kevin McCarthy as Speaker of the House arguing he failed to deliver on promises to reduce government spending.

+Good voted to support Israel following the 2023 Hamas attack on Israel.But in 2024, he voted against giving Israel $26 million in funding.